A turbulent US this July 4, but many see cause to celebrate

 Associated Press

-Independence Day arrives at a time when the United States is roiled by hearings over the Jan.
-6 insurrection, awash in turmoil over high court rulings on abortion and guns and struggling to maintain the common bonds that keep it together.
+Independence Day has arrived as the United States is rocked by hearings over the Jan.
+6 insurrection, awash in turmoil over high court rulings on abortion and guns and struggling to maintain the bonds that keep it together.

-Yet many also see cause to celebrate: The pandemic continues to be on the wane and, despite its faults, America’s democracy survives.
+Yet many also see cause to celebrate Monday: the deadly danger of the pandemic has lessened and, despite its fault lines, America’s democracy survives.

+“The Fourth of July is a sacred day in our country — it’s a time to celebrate the goodness of our nation, the only nation on Earth founded based on an idea: that all people are created equal,” President Joe Biden tweeted on Monday.
+“Make no mistake, our best days still lie ahead.”

+Even as the holiday gave a roiled nation an occasion to pause, for many, the celebrations felt tinged with political turmoil.

 “I think many of us are feeling conflicted about celebrating 4th of July right now,” obstacle race champion and attorney Amelia Boone tweeted as the week gave way to the long holiday weekend.

-In her eyes patriotism is also about fighting for change, she said, adding, “I’m not giving up on the US.”
+In her eyes, patriotism is also about fighting for change: “I’m not giving up on the US,” she added.

-That sentiment is no doubt shared by millions who on Monday will be celebrating the nation’s 246th birthday and anniversary of independence from English rule.
+That sentiment is no doubt shared by millions who on Monday will be celebrating the nation’s 246th birthday and anniversary of independence from British rule.

 Baltimore, for one, is resuming its Independence Day celebrations after a two-year hiatus, to the delight of residents like Steven Williams.